 Module submissions can be hand written in the workbooks provided and posted to college or alternatively, electronic modules can be supplied for submission.

 This course is designed for those who work or have an interest in Health and Social Care, including those in a work role and informal/family carers.
-Learners must be aged 19 or over in order to enrol on the course, be living in England and not taking part in full-time education.
+Learners must be aged 19 or over to enrol on the course, be living in England and not taking part in full-time education.
 Entry is at the discretion of the college.
 Kendal College will ensure that this course is appropriate for the age and ability of the learner.
-This may involve an assessment to ensure learners can meet the criteria and comply with the relevant literacy, numeracy, and health and safety aspects of this course.
+This may involve an assessment to ensure learners can meet the criteria and comply with this course's relevant literacy, numeracy, and health and safety aspects.